jfrog/mcp-jfrog/README.md

 20. `list_jfrog_associated_instances`
     - Get all JFrog Platform Deployment (JPD) instances associated with the current JFrog Platform
     - Returns: List of associated instances

+### Catalog and Curation

+21. `get_catalog_package_entity`
+    - Get publicly available information about a software package
+    - Inputs:
+      - `type` (string): The type of package (pypi, npm, maven, golang, nuget, huggingface, rubygems)
+      - `name` (string): The name of the package, as it appears in the package repository
+      - `version` (optional string): The version of the package (default: "latest")
+    - Returns: Package information including description, latest version, license, and URLs

+22. `get_catalog_package_versions`
+    - Get a list of versions of a publicly available package with publication dates
+    - Inputs:
+      - `type` (string): The type of package (pypi, npm, maven, golang, nuget, huggingface, rubygems)
+      - `name` (string): The name of the package, as it appears in the package repository
+    - Returns: List of package versions with publication dates

+23. `get_catalog_package_version_vulnerabilities`
+    - Get a list of known vulnerabilities affecting a specific version of an open source package
+    - Inputs:
+      - `type` (string): The type of package (pypi, npm, maven, golang, nuget, huggingface, rubygems)
+      - `name` (string): The name of the package, as it appears in the package repository
+      - `version` (optional string): The version of the package (default: "latest")
+      - `pageSize` (optional number): Number of vulnerabilities to return per page (default: 10)
+      - `pageCount` (optional number): Number of pages to return (default: 1)
+    - Returns: List of vulnerabilities affecting the specified package version

+24. `get_catalog_vulnerability_info`
+    - Get detailed information about a specific vulnerability, including affected packages and versions
+    - Inputs:
+      - `cve_id` (string): The CVE ID or vulnerability identifier to look up
+      - `pageSize` (optional number): Number of vulnerabilities to return per page (default: 10)
+      - `pageCount` (optional number): Number of pages to return (default: 1)
+    - Returns: Detailed vulnerability information and affected packages

+25. `get_package_curation_status`
+    - Check the curation status of a specific package version
+    - Inputs:
+      - `packageType` (string): The type of package (pypi, npm, maven, golang, nuget, huggingface, rubygems)
+      - `packageName` (string): The name of the package, as it appears in the package repository
+      - `packageVersion` (string): The version of the package, as it appears in the package repository
+    - Returns: Curation status (approved, blocked, or inconclusive)

 ## Setup